palantir/conjure/docs/spec/wire.md

 For Conjure endpoints that define a `body` argument, a `Content-Type` header must be added.
 If the body is of type `binary`, the content-type `application/octet-stream` must be used.
 Otherwise, clients must send `Content-Type: application/json`.
 Note that the default encoding for `application/json` content type is [`UTF-8`](http://www.ietf.org/rfc/rfc4627.txt).

 #### 2.4.2.
 Accept header
 Clients must send an `Accept: application/json` header for all requests unless the endpoint returns binary, in which case the client must send `Accept: application/octet-stream`.
-This ensures changes can be made to the wire format in a non-breaking way.

 #### 2.4.3.
 User-agent
 Requests must include a `User-Agent` header.